motis-project/utl/docs/README.md

 [breathe](https://breathe.readthedocs.io) is used to insert Doxygen doc snippets into the Sphinx-generated documentation.

-List of supported directives: <https://breathe.readthedocs.io/en/latest/directives.html#directives>
+List of supported directives: <https://breathe.readthedocs.io/en/latest/directives.html#directives>.
+They have to be inserted using [`myst-parser` directive syntax for Markdown](https://myst-parser.readthedocs.io/en/latest/syntax/roles-and-directives.html).

 ## Installing the necessary tools